 Motorcycle Battery Types and How to Charge Them

-Motorcycle batteries come in various types, and they're not all created equal when it comes to charging them.
+Motorcycle batteries come in various types, and they're not all created equal when it comes to charging.

 The most commonly used motorcycle battery type is the lead-acid battery.
 Invented in 1859, the lead-acid battery got its name because it uses lead and sulfuric acid to generate an electromechanical reaction, which converts chemical energy into electrical power.

 The most basic type of battery is the wet cell lead-acid battery.
 Wet cell batteries contain cells that are filled with a liquid electrolyte (sulfuric acid) and then charged.

 - Simple to maintain and top off with electrolyte

 - Easy to charge and doesn't require a smart charger

 - Withstands higher voltage charge than AGM batteries

 - Robust and not affected by the charge put into it